superluminar-io/statista-cdk-workshop/docs/labs/lab_4/1_hands_on.md

 ```

-As with the databaseStack, make sure to import and add the new stack to the `bin/cdk.ts` file and pass the `vpc` property:
+As with the other stacks, make sure to import and add the new stack to the `bin/cdk.ts` file and pass the `vpc` property:

 ```typescript
 // ...